Heroku Deployment#

 - git push heroku -f $SEMAPHORE_GIT_BRANCH:master

-Note: change the value of HEROKU_REMOTE
+Note: change the value of HEROKU_APP_NAME

 to match your application's

-name as it is registered on Heroku.
+details as registered on Heroku.

 with